-- Worker and client will develop a scheduled time for sessions.
-If either person is unable to make the scheduled time, please notify the other person within 24 hours (if possible) - \circ Please provide notification if you are going to be more than 15 minutes late. - Worker and client will establish a professional relationship: therefore, it is important to have a relationship built on mutual respect and honesty. - Consistent participation is important to achieve goals set by worker and client; therefore, after 2 missed appointments, case will be reviewed for continuation.
-If contact attempts are unsuccessful, worker will notify client and/or parent/guardian by letter and/ or telephone, that the case will be closed. - DFYF values the collaboration of worker, client and or parent/guardian.
-Therefore, we ask for participation in the development and quarterly review of the Individualized Service Plan in order to achieve desired goals. - If any of the following changes occur, please notify your worker: - Address or phone number - Significant life changes - Participation in the treatment process - Insurance information - Any outside mental health agency involvement
+Worker and client will develop a scheduled time for sessions.
+If either person is unable to make the scheduled time, please notify the other person within 24 hours (if possible).
+Please provide notification if you are going to be more than 15 minutes late.

-RISK BENEFIT STATEMENT
+Worker and client will establish a professional relationship; therefore, it is important to have a relationship built on mutual respect and honesty.

+Consistent participation is important to achieve goals set by the worker and client; therefore, after 2 missed appointments, the case will be reviewed for continuation.
+If contact attempts are unsuccessful, the worker will notify the client and/or parent/guardian by letter and/or telephone that the case will be closed.

+DFYF values the collaboration of the worker, client, and/or parent/guardian.
+Therefore, we ask for participation in the development and quarterly review of the Individualized Service Plan in order to achieve the desired goals.

+If any of the following changes occur, please notify your worker:

+- Address or phone number

+- Significant life changes

+- Participation in the treatment process

+- Insurance information

+- Any outside mental health agency involvement

+Risk-Benefit Statement

-Each mental health and/or alcohol and drug addiction service that I receive has potential benefits and risk associated within, possible benefits and risks are outlined below and have been explained to me.
+Each mental health and/or alcohol and drug addiction service that I receive has potential benefits and risks associated with it, possible benefits and risks are outlined below and have been explained to me.
 My signature, dated today, indicates that I wish to receive this service.